DevOpsBootcamp/website/source/bootcamp_content/python-programming-basics.rst

 Variables & Constants
 ---------------------

-* **Avoid Globals**
+    "...a storage location paired with an associated symbolic name..."

+* **Global Variables are Bad**.
-* Using another name to refer to something in memory
+* Using another name to refer to something in memory.
 * Know your scope!

 .. figure:: /static/bad-math.jpg
     :align: center
-    :height: 400px
+    :height: 350px

 Control Statements
 ------------------

+    "...the specification of the order in which the individual statements, instructions or function calls of an imperative program are executed or evaluated..."

-* Change order of execution of statements
+* The order of execution of statements
-* If and other conditionals
+* If / Else If / Else and other conditionals
-* For loop
-* While loop
+* For / While loop

 Input & Output (I/O)
 --------------------

+    "...the communication between an information processing system, such as a computer, and the outside world..."

 * Program needs to be able to communicate with your machine.
 * Try debugging without print statements